 Dr. Smith dedicates his career to helping women win the grueling battle against breast cancer.
 He is part of a skilled surgical team that treats women in all stages of a cancer diagnosis, offering breast reconstruction in Orange County, Huntington Beach, and other cities in California.

 Women who are unhappy with the appearance of their breasts, whether because they think they are too small, too droopy, or too disproportioned may struggle with self-esteem issues.
 Most women define breasts as a symbol of femininity, and women who are unsatisfied with their bust lines may isolate themselves from the world.
 This, in turn, can impact relationships, careers, and other aspects of their lives.
 By offering them the opportunity to achieve their ideal body image, breast augmentation can help women gain or reacquire lost confidence in their looks.

 When considering cosmetic surgery to address any of the seven concerns mentioned, always entrust your care to a board-certified plastic surgeon who is knowledgeable and experienced in several breast cosmetic surgery options.
-Contact us now to request a free consultation.
+Contact us now to request a consultation.
 If you are booking your first ever consult, read A Beginner’s Guide to Plastic Surgery Consultations to find out what to expect.

 Contact Andrew Smith, MD FACS Plastic and Reconstructive Surgery in Irvine, Orange County to schedule your consultation.